 Yes.
-We can offer grants up to 60% of the total project cost for Activities 1-3 (Activities explained in point 5 of this Handbook).
+We can offer grants up to 60% of the total project cost.

 The remaining costs will need to be covered from other sources e.g. other grants, own resources, staff time, crowdfunding etc. We call it match funding.

 If you are applying for other grants as a match to your CLLD project, you need to tell us in your application if the other grant has been already secured or if you are at the application stage.
 If it has been secured, you will need to provide details.
 If you are at the application stage, you will need to tell us who you have applied to, how much you have applied for and when you are expecting the decision.
 You must have the match funding in place (grant agreement/-s signed) before we can issue a grant agreement for your project.